openslide/openslide/README.txt

 GDK-PixBuf, libxml2, SQLite >= 3.6.20, cairo >= 1.2, and glib >= 2.16.
 Leica and Ventana support require libtiff >= 4.

+If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, jpegtran (from libjpeg), a Git checkout of OpenSlide, and > 120 GB of disk space.
+Valgrind and gcov are optional.

 Features
 ========